OkidNorbert/Personalised-AI-Basketball-Skill-Analysis-System./README.md

 The technical stack addresses three key requirements:

-1. **Computational Efficiency**: All three components were selected with low-resource deployment in mind.
-YOLO's efficient architecture provides real-time performance, MediaPipe's CPU-optimized design eliminates GPU dependency, and VideoMAE's data efficiency reduces training requirements.
+1. **Computational Efficiency**: All three components were selected for efficient deployment.
+YOLO's efficient architecture provides real-time performance, MediaPipe works on both GPU and CPU, and VideoMAE's data efficiency reduces training requirements.
+While trained on high-performance GPU hardware, the system can run on various hardware configurations.

 2. **Adaptability to Local Conditions**: Outdoor basketball courts in Uganda present unique challenges including variable lighting, diverse player physiques, and mobile phone video quality.
-MediaPipe's robustness to lighting variations, YOLO's strong generalization capabilities, and VideoMAE's ability to learn from limited data make this stack particularly suitable.
+MediaPipe's robustness to lighting variations, YOLO's strong generalization capabilities, and VideoMAE's ability to learn from limited local data make this stack particularly suitable for Ugandan conditions.

-3. **Affordability and Accessibility**: The lack of affordable and contextually applicable basketball skill analysis tools for African environments highlights the need for localized AI-driven solutions tailored to Ugandan basketball skill development, with UCU as the core test point and validation site.
+3. **Contextual Relevance**: The lack of contextually applicable basketball skill analysis tools for African environments highlights the need for localized AI-driven solutions tailored to Ugandan basketball skill development.
+The system is specifically designed and validated for Ugandan players, with UCU as the core test point and validation site.

 ---